CYMRAEG

 Members of Capel celebrate the history and architecture of our chapels.We visit them to hear about their history and see their buildings.
 When they have to close we try to ensure that their records are kept safely and that their buildings are used sympathetically.

-We are a voluntary society with over 300 membersat present in Wales, England, Scotland and the United States.
+Capel was formed in 1986 as a voluntary society.
+Today we have over 300 members in Wales, England, Scotland and the United States.
 We are always glad to welcome new members!

 more...